 Readings include chapters by Mack, Payne, Lévi-Strauss, and Bredekamp, among others.

-There will be visits to local museums.
+There may be visits to local museums if the situation allows.

 (FAH1229H) Architecture of the Global Renaissance – C. Anderson (Early Modern/Architecture)

 Renaissance architecture is no longer understood as simply an Italian or even a European phenomenon.
 This course looks at the architectural interactions between regions as the result of trade, war, pilgrimage and diplomacy.
 Students will study architectural exchange between Europe and South Asia, the eastern Mediterranean, and Africa in order to understand how the conditions of a global economy shaped the development of architecture in the early modern era.

 (FAH1411H) Art and Analogy – M. Cheetham (Modern/Contemporary)